floscodes/rapid/README.md

 env GOOS=linux GOARCH=arm go build
 ```

-A executable will be putted in your project-folder.
+An executable will be putted in your project-folder.
 Then use
 ```
 rapid make